eficode-academy/docker-katas/labs/06-volumes.md

 hello.html  50x.html  index.html
 ```

-Head over to your newly created webpage at: `http://<IP>:8080/hello.html`
+Head over to your newly created webpage at: `http://workstation-X.Y.eficode.academy:8080/hello.html` where X is your workstation number and Y is the prefix.
+It should be the same URL as your Workstation.

 ## cleanup